 Prediction

 The Steelers' offense and the Giants' offense are similarly structured in that they have mobile quarterbacks (Daniel Jones and Justin Fields) who struggle throwing over the middle with confidence and efficiency.
-Dallas wins in a slugfest just like it did in Week 4 with All-Pro kicker Brandon Aubrey and Prescott making one more play than its Pittsburgh counterparts.
+Dallas wins in a slugfest just like it did in Week 4 with All-Pro kicker Brandon Aubrey and Prescott making one more play than their Pittsburgh counterparts.
 Pick: Cowboys 20, Steelers 19